SreepathiAvinashKumar/DigitalSaathi/README.md

 LangChain, Hugging Face, ChromaDB,

 Optical Character Recognition : used to read character from pdf to make query.

 **Cloud**:  Microsoft Azure

-**Dependencies**: We have two major dependencies for this project,

-one is cloud with a GPU to run this large language model and

- from user side it is required to have internet connection.

  **![][image1]**